VirajShah30/LookForDev/README.md

 # LookForDev
-An web app based on node.js for people to find developers.
+A web app based on node.js for people to find developers.